Understanding the Pareto Principle – The 80/20 Rule

 Daily Task Prioritization

-At the start of each day, prioritize tasks based on their impact.
+At the start of each day, prioritize tasks by impact.

-Focus on completing the most important ones before moving on to others, ensuring that the vital 20% of tasks yield significant results.
+Focus on completing the most important tasks first, ensuring the vital 20% of functions deliver significant results.

 Reducing Procrastination